 Several steps were taken to appropriately modify F2F for the classroom-wide PRAISE program, including:

 - Conducting an open pilot trial of the PRAISE program

 - Conducting focus groups with ongoing participants from the initial open pilot trial

 - Integrating feedback from a diverse group of key stakeholders

-PRAISE is a classroom-based prevention program for 3rd to 5th grade students that aims to:
+PRAISE is a classroom-based aggression and bullying prevention program for 3rd to 5th grade students that aims to:

 - Improve children’s friendship skills and problem-solving abilities

 - Decrease children’s levels of aggressive behavior, including relational (gossiping, rumors, social exclusion), physical (hitting, pushing), and cyber (using electronic means) aggression